 Note:

-only .cer or .pem format certificates are allowed for upload
+Only .cer or .pem format certificates are allowed for upload

-Future dated certificates should not be allowed for upload.
-Else throw an error message.
+Future dated certificates is should not be allowed for upload, in case it is attempted an error message is thrown.

-Only Version 3 certificate should be allowed for upload.
+Only Version 3 certificate is allowed for upload.

-If the corresponding root certificate is not uploaded, then while submitting the Intermediate certificate upload, an error message- 'Please upload corresponding Root Certificate to proceed further'
+If the corresponding root certificate is not uploaded, then while submitting the Intermediate certificate upload, an error message appears asking 'Please upload corresponding Root Certificate to proceed further'.

 Note for Root CA Certificate:

 Issued To and Issued By is the same - which means these are self signed certificates.

-Note for Intermediate CA Certificate:
+Intermediate Trust (Intermediate CA) Certificate

+Upload Root CA Certificate: Partner Admin can upload Intermediate CA certificate so that the root of trust can be verified when a partner uploads Partner / FTM Chip Certificate.

-The Subject of the root certificate matches the Issuer of the intermediate certificate.
+Download Certificate Chain of Trust: Partner Admin downloads the certificate chain of trust of intermediate certificate as and when needed.

-Issued To and Issued By are different, as the intermediate CA certificate is signed by the Root CA.

-Intermediate certificate must expire before its root certificate.

-Validity of Root CA Certificate > Intermediate CA Certificate > CA Signed Partner Certificate

-Sequence of Upload: Root CA Certificate (by Partner Admin)→ Intermediate CA Certificate (by Partner Admin) → CA signed Partner Certificate (by Partner)

-List of Root CA Certificates

-List of Intermediate CA Certificates:

-On clicking the Intermediate CA tab, List of all Intermediate CA certificates uploaded by Partner Admin is displayed.
+View Intermediate CA: Tabular view of all uploaded Intermediate CA certificates is displayed.

+View Intermediate Certificate details: Uploaded intermediate certificate details is displayed along with the list of certificates within the certificate trust chain.